 Taking a vacation during this time may help to put your mind at ease that you’re not missing out on anything too important.

 You’ll never regret taking the time to be fully present with your family and allowing your body and your mind to disconnect from time to time.
 You’ll return refreshed and inspired in ways you perhaps wouldn’t have otherwise been.

 What’s more, you’ll model healthy behavior for your children, sending them the message that they are important and meaningful to you and more worthy of your attention than your screens.

-For an extra does of inspiration, check out the story of Baratunde Thurston who “left the Internet for 25 days.”
+For an extra dose of inspiration, check out the story of Baratunde Thurston who “left the Internet for 25 days.”